 Sarah has assisted hundreds of dog guardians with behaviour problems such as reactivity, aggression, separation anxiety , and fear related behaviours.
 She also provides support for new puppy and adopted dog homes, and she enjoys teaching puppy class.
 Sarah has also assisted performance and working dog handlers with behaviour issues affected their dogs’ performances.

 Sarah currently lives with 2 dogs – Shorty, who competes in barn hunt and patrols the farm for vermin, and Mulder, who competes in PSA (a type of civilian police work), sport scent detection and occasionally barn hunt.

 Available in Stratford, London, St. Marys and surrounding area

 Private Behaviour Consultations

 Puppies: Classes & Private sessions

 Sarah offers in home private behaviour consultations – she prefers meeting you and your dog in your home/ neighbourhood as that is where the undesirable behaviour is occurring.
 It is extremely helpful for Sarah to see the set up of your dog’s environment, his/her behaviour in that environment, and begin the modification process at home.
 Initial consultations are 1.5 hour in length, with follow-up sessions 1 hour in length.

 Puppy classes are one of the most important things you can do for your puppy!
 This class is designed for puppies aged 2-4 months of age and focuses on safe socialization, basic obedience and handling.
 Classes are limited to a maximum of 6 puppies for safety.
-These classes run in sets of 4 and are available on Tuesday evenings at Oak West Animal Clinic in London, Ontario.
+These classes are available in Stratford at Romeo Pet Hospital.

 Puppy private sessions are also available and these are extremely popular!
 Great for issues such as house training , crate training, family training, puppy biting, and good manners.
 These are done in your home, and it is ideal to have all members of the household available.